diksha-ashkid/Complete-Weather-app/README.md

 5. To search for weather information for another city, simply type the name of the city in the search bar and repeat steps 3 and 4.

 6. Overall, the Complete Weather App provides a simple and intuitive way to get real-time weather information for any city in the world, and its user-friendly design makes it easy to use for anyone.

+To deploy on GCP:
+1. Create a new project in the cloud platform.
+2. Set up a virtual machine instance with the required configurations
+3. Install the necessary software dependencies (e.g. Node.js, Python, Django, etc.).
+4. Clone the project repository onto the virtual machine instance.
+5. Build and deploy the project using the appropriate commands
+6. Set up a domain name and SSL certificate for the application (if required).
+7. Launch the application and verify that it is working correctly.